“where are you from?”

 Some of my best days were spent in this country.
 There’s not much to do here but when you have people you love so much around you, it doesn’t really matter the place and what you’re not doing, sometimes you just do, or live.
 It’s the people.
 It’s the people that make you feel like you belong.

-A lot of my Arabian days consisted of hanging out at the commissary (where else), other people’s compound (gated communities), backyard chillings, midnight strolling (just walking around and passing trees, houses, trees and houses again), walking by the beach and walking up to jebbels.
+A lot of my Arabian days consists of hanging out at the commissary (where else), other people’s compounds (gated communities), backyard chillings, midnight strolling (just walking around and passing trees, houses, trees and houses again), walking by the beach, restaurant hopping, or shopping at Dhahran Mall.

 And as for Bangkok- everyday was vacation.
 Life was chill and easy going.